Top of the Pops: May to June 1968 – Go-Jos/Pan's People transition

 In April 1968, a Top of the Pops choreographer, Virginia Mason, auditioned for dancers for a routine on Top of The Pops ("Simon Says" by the 1910 Fruitgum Company); two of whom that were successful (Ruth Pearson and Patricia "Dee Dee" Wilde) were part of the existing six-female dance troupe, Pan's People.
 Like the Go-Jos, this group was also partly drawn from ex-members of the Beat Girls.

 Although this routine did not make it onto the programme itself, in subsequent weeks, members of Pan's People (Louise Clarke, Felicity "Flick" Colby, Barbara "Babs" Lord, Pearson, Andrea "Andi" Rutherford and Wilde) started to appear on the programme separately to the Go-Jos.
 Pan's People were then selected by the BBC over the Go-Jos when they chose a group to be the resident troupe.
-The Go-Jos' final Top of the Pops performance was in June 1968 dancing to "Jumping Jack Flash" by the Rolling Stones.
+The Go-Jos' final Top of the Pops performance was in June 1968 dancing to "Jumpin' Jack Flash" by the Rolling Stones.